Phoenix Office of Arts and Culture

 Applicants may not be:

-• A City of Phoenix employee, an immediate family member of POAC staff, or a currently serving Phoenix Arts and Culture Commission member
+• An immediate family member of POAC staff or a currently serving Phoenix Arts and Culture Commission member

 • Applying on behalf of an artist team/collective, company, nonprofit, organization, fiscal sponsorship, or community group